eopb/rfcs/text/0000-precise-pre-release-dependencies.md

 - Pre-release versions are not easily auditable when they are only specified in the lock file.
   A change that makes use of a pre-release version may not be noticed during code review as reviewers don't always check for changes in the lock file.
-- Library crates that require a pre-release version are not well supported (see [future-possibilities])
+- Library crates that require a pre-release version are not well supported since their lock files are ignored by their users (see [future-possibilities])

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives